Weston Park - More than ‘just a hospital’

 Irrespective of age or situation, statistics tell us that one in three people in England will suffer from cancer at some point in their lives, and one in five of those people will lose the battle.
 Whilst some life-styles can pre dispose a person to developing cancer, the disease still strikes indiscriminately.

-Weston Park Hospital is one of only four dedicated cancer hospitals in the country.
-Its world-leading reputation as a centre of excellence in the fight against cancer is recognised, not only here in the UK, but also internationally.
+Weston Park Hospital has a world-leading reputation as a centre of excellence in the fight against cancer.

 Our purpose-built Cancer Research Centre, partly funded through charitable gifts and donations, is fully integrated within Weston Park Hospital and is credited as a pioneer of numerous modern advances within the field of cancer research.